-From paintings to silk.
+From paintings to silk scarves.
 A project born during my Long Covid.

 April 2022.
 Milano.
 My body is slowly coming back to life, my brain can take finally a break from the survival mode and restart thinking about the possibility of making something beautiful and creative.
 Surely it's in need of distraction :)

-(It's not an easy read, but in my previous posts I tell what happened for a whole year: Covid finds its way in me and One year of Long Covid )
+(It's not an easy read, but in my previous posts I tell what happened for a whole year: I got Covid and More than one year of Long Covid )

 The way I paint is physically intense.
 Not using brushes it means I have to move the big pieces of watercolour paper in a sort of yoga/acrobatic poses in order to let the paint move around.
 Unfortunately, even if months have passed, I'm not ready for this yet.